 Internal walls

 Repair category 1

-Notes Isolated damaged wall plaster was noted and repairs may be required at the time of disturbance or redecoration.
+Notes Some cracked wall plaster was noted and some repairs may be required at the time of disturbance or redecoration.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Isolated loose/uneven flooring was detected underfoot.